-Here are few criteria used to help decide what size of implants are the right size:
+Here are a few criteria used to help decide what size of implants are the right size for you:

 - Chest Width

 - Hip Width

 Obviously, there’s a lot that goes into getting the perfect aesthetics for breast augmentation.
 You should also keep in mind the size of your actual breasts because you need to pick implants that are smaller or the same size as the width of each breast.
 It’s also important that you consider the amount of tissue available from each breast.
 There needs to be enough tissue and skin to cover the implants.
 Remember that there are three ways to measure implants: diameter, volume, and profile—and you need to find the right combination of the three that fits your body perfectly.

 Feel like doing a little experiment?
 One way to translate your desired breast size with the volume of breast implants is by using a bag of rice.
 Basically, you fill a sandwich bag that’s been twist-tied and place it in a sports bra you’re wearing.
 Fill the bag with as much rice as it takes until you get to a size you want, then measure the rice and find out approximately what volume of implants gets you similar results:

 - 1 cup = 236cc